hyperledger/indy-node/setup.md

-# Sovrin -- identity for all
+# Indy -- identity for all

-Sovrin Identity Network public/permissioned distributed ledger
+Indy Identity Network public/permissioned distributed ledger

 ### Setup Instructions

 #### Run common setup instructions
-Follow instructions mentioned here [Common Setup Instructions](https://github.com/sovrin-foundation/sovrin-common/blob/master/setup.md)
+Follow instructions mentioned here [Common Setup Instructions](https://github.com/hyperledger-archives/indy-common/blob/master/setup.md)

 ### Run tests [Optional]

-As sovrin-node tests needs sovrin-client which depends on Charm-Crypto, we need to install it.
+As indy-node tests needs indy-client which depends on Charm-Crypto, we need to install it.
-Follow instructions mentioned here [Charm-Crypto Setup Instructions](https://github.com/sovrin-foundation/sovrin-common/blob/master/setup.md)
+Follow instructions mentioned here [Charm-Crypto Setup Instructions](https://github.com/hyperledger-archives/indy-common/blob/master/setup.md)

 To run the tests, download the source by cloning this repo.
 Navigate to the root directory of the source and install required packages by